rudi-platform/rudi-node-catalog/README.md

 ---

+## Migration

+A migration tool is added to migrate the database from the old version to the new one.
+By default, the migration script runs automatically at application startup: it checks pending migrations, creates a backup, and applies them if needed.
+For detailed behavior, configuration, and manual execution, see the migration [documentation](./migrations/MIGRATION.md).

+---
 ## Getting started locally

 To get started locally with the catalog, follow these instructions.
 You'll need `node` and `npm` installed.